-As part of the Grant Information Act of 2018 (Assembly Bill [AB] 2252, Stats.
-2018, Chapter 318), the California State Library created a website that provides a centralized location to find State grant opportunities.
-AB 132 expanded the Grants Portal mission, requiring State grantmakers to submit post award data for all grants closing on or after July 1, 2022.
+The California Grants Portal provides a centralized location to find State grant opportunities.
 Grant seekers can see all current grant and loan opportunities that are offered on a competitive or first-come basis and can search and filter their results.

-State grantmaking agencies input and update their information into prescribed data fields to make all State grant opportunities searchable on Grants website.
-The Grant Information Act and AB 132 requires State agencies to provide summaries of each of their grant or loan opportunities, information about how to apply and links that grant seekers can follow for more details, along with post award information for each grant once it's awarded.
+To make all State grant opportunities searchable, State grantmaking agencies input and update their funding information, including summaries of each of their grant or loan opportunities, information about how to apply, and links that grant seekers can follow for more details, along with post award information for each grant once it is awarded.